Stainless steel is a popular material used in various industries due to its durability, resistance to corrosion, and sleek appearance.

-Using pickling paste or spray to assist rust position to re-form a chrome oxide film which makes it restore corrosion resistant ability.
+Using pickling paste or spray to help remove rust and reform a chromium oxide film can restore the stainless steel’s corrosion resistance.

-After all process, use the polishing equipment to repolish and seal with polishing wax.
+After all processes, use polishing equipment to repolish the stainless steel and seal it with polishing wax.

-For local mild rust, a 1:1 gasoline and engine oil mixture can also be used to remove the rust stains.
+For small, mild rust stains, a mixture of 1:1 gasoline and engine oil can also be used to remove them.

 b) Mechanical Methods: